APercy/fishing_boat/README.md

 ========================================

 This mod implements a fishing boat for minetest.

+It's physics comes indirectly from Sailing Kit from Thermos, as it descend from Motorboat and then Sailing Kit.
 It can carry 5 people.

 To run it's engine, it is necessary to provide biofuel.
 To supply it,